-Demand deposits.
+a) Demand deposits.
 They include checking accounts, savings accounts, checking account deposits, and others.

-Overdrafts in the checking accounts of Monex, S. A. B. customers, who do not have a line of credit for such purposes, are classified as overdue debts under "Accounts receivable" and Monex, S. A. B. simultaneously creates an irrecoverability allowance for such classification for the total amount of said overdraft, at the time such event occurs.
+Overdrafts in the checking accounts of Monex, S. A. P. I. customers, who do not have a line of credit for such purposes, are classified as overdue debts under "Accounts receivable" and Monex, S. A. P. I. simultaneously creates an irrecoverability allowance for such classification for the total amount of said overdraft, at the time such event occurs.

 - b) Term deposits.
 They include, among others, certificates of deposit that can be withdrawn on preestablished days, bank acceptances and promissory notes with yield payable at maturity obtained from the general public and through operations in the money market, the latter referring to term deposits made with other financial intermediaries, as well as with treasuries of companies and government entities. - c) Credit titles.
 They include bank bonds and stock certificates, among others. - d) Global account of deposits without movements.
-It includes the principal and interest of the deposit instruments with no expiration date, or if they do they are automatically renewed, as well as transfers or investments expired and not claimed.
+It includes the principal and interest of the deposit instruments with no expiration date, or if they do, they renew automatically, as well as transfers or investments expired and not claimed.

-If, in the course of three years from the time the resources are deposited in the global deposit account without movements, the amount of which does not exceed, per account, the equivalent of three hundred measurement and update units (UMAS), they will prescribe in favor of the assets of public welfare, and Monex, S. A. B. will be compelled to pay the resources corresponding to public welfare no later than fifteen days from December 31 of the year in which the previously described event occurs.
+If, in the course of three years from the time the resources are deposited in the global deposit account without movements, the amount of which does not exceed, per account, the equivalent of three hundred measurement and update units (Unidades de Medida y Actualización, UMAS, for its acronym in Spanish), they will prescribe in favor of the assets of public welfare, and Monex, S. A. P. I. will be compelled to pay the resources corresponding to public welfare no later than fifteen days from December 31 of the year in which the previously described event occurs.